 See the graphs below for our findings.

-As shown above, AB InBev stands to substantially increase its average allowance rate and substantially reduce its prosecution timeline with the acquisition.
+AB InBev stands to substantially increase its average allowance rate and substantially reduce its prosecution timeline with the acquisition.
 Usually when we compare two similar companies in this manner, the margins of victory are fairly small.
 While that pattern held true here for the average number of office actions, SABMiller's average allowance rate and speed to disposition were both significantly better than AB InBev's.
 Although the acquisition will not be a total win for AB InBev (SABMiller loses more claim scope), the substantial improvement in allowance rate and disposition speed likely will outweigh that setback.

 We will continue to keep an eye on this developing merger and bring you updates if there are any changes.
 In the meantime, all this writing about brewing companies has made the writer rather thirsty.
 Prost!